f135h/yaalis/README.md

 # arsh
-This script is designed to suit my needs, but maybe, it will be useful for you too...
+This script is designed to suit my needs, but maybe it will suit yours too...

 **Warning (1): This script create/delete partitions.
 Use at your own risks.**